pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Tweak: Added Grow hover effect to Button and Image Button widgets.
 - Tweak: Added Size option for Navigation Dots in Carousel widget.
-- Tweak: URL Flag option in Media Grid widget to link filter categories from any page.
+- Tweak: URL Flag option in Media Gallery widget to link filter categories from any page.

 = 4.1.5 =